xwmx/nb/README.md

 [3] Example Title
 ```

-Multiple words act like an `OR` filter, listing any title or filenames that match:
+Multiple words act like an `OR` filter, listing any titles or filenames that
+match any of the words:

 ```bash
 > nb ls example ideas